Have you ever wondered how brands get so many of their customers to share content about them on social media?

 Getting UGC from your customers

 When it comes to collecting UGC from your customers, your approach should always be authentic and provide some degree of value.
 You can create value by engaging customers on social media, offering rewards in the form of discounts, or even by running giveaways and contests.
 Sometimes you don’t even need to provide such a tangible incentive at all.
-The value can simply be your awesome product that gets customers excited enough to post about it online.
+The value can simply be your awesome product that gets customers and content creators excited enough to post about it online.

 Ways to encourage UGC content from customers:

-- Ask questions and use polls to engage your audience - you can feature your followers’ replies on your social media stories and use poll results to generate stats to use in other marketing materials.
+- Ask questions and use polls to engage your audience - you can feature your followers’ replies on your social media stories and use poll results to generate stats to use in other marketing efforts.

 - Have nice packaging - it’s all about the product experience, packaging included!
 Pictures of visually pleasing and thoughtfully designed products get circulated online and are a major trend on social media.